Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

 When we are dealing with people we can't stand, we feel our blood boil.
 It could be your coworker, your boss, your mother-in-law, a teacher, or maybe you live with this individual or simply work with them.
 Even as adults, we swallow our words but secretly fantasize about telling them how we really feel.
 We imagine how satisfying it would be to turn to them and say something once and for all.
 If only they knew how annoying they are, right?

 Well, the hardest part about this life lesson is that in order to come out on top of the situation and make peace, we have to do some internal work.
 That annoying person is likely never going to change.
-If it's something habitual that they do that bugs you like leaving a mess behind or listening to terrible music, that's one thing, but if it's something about them—their personality, character, or mere existence—it's going to take more work than that.
+If it's something habitual that they do that bugs you, like leaving a mess behind or listening to terrible music, that's one thing.
+However, if it's something about them—their personality, character, or mere existence—it's going to take more work than that.

 Are They Sucking Your Energy?